pydio/pydio-doc-admin-guide/1_installation_guide/1_install_pydio/3_centos.md

 ## 2.1) Create an account to grab your API Credentials

 Our Enterprise Repositories are password-protected via API Key and API Secret.
-These are provided by default when you have a valid Pydio Enterprise License.
-By simply registering at pydio.com you can claim your free 10 users Licence!
-You can find them in your dashboard and will be instantly provisioned, so it's just a matter of minutes.
-Once you have it, you can find the Api Key and Api Secret at the bottom of your license page in your Dashboard:
+You can find them in your Pydio.com Account, under the "My API Keys" menu:

 [:image-popup:1_installation_guide/install_pydio_api_keys.png]